The Downplay of a Key Condition

 The Evolutionary Logic

 - Functional: A signal that the relationship is threatened or undervalued.
-It prompts behavior to retain the partner (vigilance, increasing attractiveness).
+It prompts behaviour to retain the partner (vigilance, increasing attractiveness, attention, repair attempts).

-- Pathological: Occurs when the threat is imagined (delusional), the response is destructive (control, violence), or the feeling is retroactive (obsessing over a partner’s past).
-Retroactive Jealousy often functions similarly to OCD.
+- Pathological: Occurs when the threat is imagined (delusional), the response is destructive (control, surveillance, violence), or the feeling is retroactive (obsessing over a partner’s past).
+Retroactive jealousy often functions similarly to OCD and responds to similar treatment approaches.
+You’re only crazy if you’re wrong!
+Or perceived to be wrong, but that’s another story.

-- Normalize: “I am feeling jealous because I care about this bond.”
+- Normalise: “I am feeling jealous because I care about this bond.”

-- The Boredom Technique: Repeat the jealous thought (“She might leave me”) 500 times until the brain habituates and the emotional charge dissipates.
+- The Boredom Technique: Repeat the jealous thought (“She might leave me”) many times until the brain habituates and the emotional charge dissipates.

 - Defusion: Instead of “He is cheating,” think “I am having the thought that he is cheating.”

 - Expansion: Locate the physical sensation of jealousy in the body (tight chest, hot stomach).
 Breathe into it.
-Do not try to make it go away; make room for it.
+Don’t try to make it go away; make room for it.

 - Values-Based Action: Ask, “What kind of partner do I want to be?”
 Acting controllingly pushes the partner away (self-fulfilling prophecy).
 Acting securely (even while feeling insecure) builds trust.

-This is a clinical model for understanding dysfunctional support systems, often termed “drama.”
+This is a clinical model for understanding dysfunctional support systems, often called “drama.”

 The Karpman Drama Triangle